 Blue and Red and Green added make White.

-And here is Paint Shop Pro's histogram of that sample image.
+And here is a histogram of that sample image.
 It's exactly the same histogram for either image, because a histogram is a map of the grayscale Luminance values.
 I have added the gray gradient scale across the bottom to better illustrate the purpose, and the range of tones that the histogram is showing.
 The numbers run from 0 at the left (Black) to 255 on the right (White), which show the all of the shades of gray between Black and White.
 (BTW, you'll have to convert images to at least 256 color mode to be able to get a histogram).

-The histogram shows a bar chart of the count of pixels with each shade of gray.
+The histogram shows a bar chart of the count of pixels with each shade of color.
 Normally, we do not care about the absolute count.
 We care about the trend, or the balance of all tones compared together.
 This very limited sample of 7 tones hides that, but it will become clear in the next step.

 The blue area in our image is recognizable as the largest graphic area of the same color value, therefore has the most pixels, therefore it has the largest (tallest) spike.
 The height is the count of pixels in the image that have that one luminance value.